BookYourBarber/.github/profile/README.md

-# .github
+# Welcome to BookYourBarber

-The landing page for the BookYourBarber organization!
+Welcome to my BookYourBarber open-source school project, providing a user-friendly platform for booking barber appointments with ease and convenience!

+#Running the project